 When we’re all wildly successful international business women, we’ll have black Lincoln Town Cars and chauffeurs idling outside the airport for us upon arrival and our business trip stipends will include the cost of Rent-A-Porsche.
 While you’re still on the rise to this status, however, you’ll need to procure another way of getting around.
 If you’re really lucky, an attractive and eager local boy will offer to carry you around bridal style wherever you request, but when Casanova gets tired, you’ll need to find a back-up mode of transpo.

 In most cities you visit, you’ll have multiple options of public transportation all for comparatively minor fees.
 Depending on the length of your stay, it may be wise, if the option is there, to purchase a week pass for whichever public vehicle you decide on, be it the subway, the bus, or the tram.
-Laura, a sophomore at Carleton University, sees another benefit to forgoing the rental car or taxi.
+Laura, a junior at Carleton University, sees another benefit to forgoing the rental car or taxi.
 “I love paying a few dollars and hopping on a tram in a big European city and seeing where I end up!
 You can see so much of the city this way for a lot less than it would cost on a tour.
 I also love people-watching while on public transit.
 You can learn so much about a culture through its people!”

 Overall, while most cities will provide you with myriad transportation options, arguably the best, (and fee-free), way to get around is simply hoofing it.
 And when it comes to powering your own way around the city with the ol’ 1, 2, Step, Veronica sees nothing but advantages.
 “Walking gives the huge benefit of having the freedom to get lost—(which is exciting), go at your own pace—(there's no stress), spontaneously change plans if you pass something interesting—(which you definitely will), and stay in shape—(after delicious filling meals, or all the nights out, depending on who you are).”